Student Success Center Hours/Location

 Math Lab Coordinator

-The Math Lab at TJSC offers both traditional lecture and self-paced, individualized instruction style formats for all levels of developmental math.
-Developmental math classes at TSJC were recently redesigned to allow students to develop their math skills and prepare for college level math classes in a little as one semester.
+The Math Lab at TSC offers both traditional lecture and self-paced, individualized instruction style formats for all levels of developmental math.
+Developmental math classes at TSC were recently redesigned to allow students to develop their math skills and prepare for college level math classes in a little as one semester.

 Extra assistance with developmental math courses can be obtained during open lab hours held in the Math Lab during non-class times.
 During open lab students can drop in for tutoring, take tests during longer, uninterrupted blocks of time, or make up missed classes.
 Times vary by semester and are posted in the Math Lab.

-Writing Center at Trinidad State Junior College - Trinidad Campus
+Writing Center at Trinidad State College - Trinidad Campus

 Building Confidence in Your Writing Skills